A fortified gate in the medieval walls, listed as a historical monument,

 The ground floor

 Through the door, a spiral staircase leads to the first floor.
 A small door on the left leads to the ground floor premises, with a window onto the street.
-The floor is tiled.
+The floor is paved with small, time-worn terracotta tiles.

 The intermediate level

-With tiled floor and exposed beams, it consists of a small room lit by a lancet in a vaulted recess.
-This appears to be an old, narrow workspace.
+With a terracotta tiled floor and exposed beams, it consists of a small room lit by a lancet in a vaulted recess.
+This appears to be an old, narrow workspace in which there are traces of in-built wooden furniture.

 The first floor

-The two drawbridges were operated in the main room, the guardhouse.
+The two drawbridges were operated in the main room, the guardhouse, which is the main room in the building.
 The mechanisms have now been removed.
-It features a stone fireplace and, on the south side, an old window seat, now closed, visible from the corridor.
-The ceiling has exposed beams and the floor is tiled with cobblestones.
+It features a stone fireplace and, on the south side, an opening with an old window seat, now closed, visible from the corridor.
+The ceiling has exposed beams and the floor is paved with terracotta tiles identical to those on the lower levels.
+The half-timbering is visible through the light-coloured rendering on the walls.

 The second floor